I am so freaking happy that there is a Costco in Baton Rouge! It is great to have someplace where you can always find high quality meat and seafood.

 Costco sells lobster tails and I have wanted to try some for months.
 I finally bought and cooked some this week and loved them!

-Before I show you how these lobster tails were grilled I wanted to share the reasons that many people do not like this product.
+Let me show you how I cooked these lobster tails (which I Loved by the way!) and then I will share the reasons that many people do not like this product.

 Negatives About Lobster Tails From Costco